Maryland Vehicle Laws Pertaining to Bicycles

 Maryland State Highways Where Bicycles are Prohibited

-The Maryland State Highway Administration has the authority to prohibit cyclists on any highway where they feel is not compatible to those activities.
+The Maryland Department of Transportation State Highway Administration (MDOT SHA) has the authority to prohibit cyclists on any highway that is not suitable for bicycles.

 The following highways are prohibited to cyclists.